 Nearly all Third Party Resellers offer infrared saunas that carry only Limited Term Product Guarantees.
 Lack of proper safety features and inadequate number of independent laboratory safety certifications is quite common in low quality, price driven far infrared saunas.

-Discount retail stores that are actually third party resellers may switch Infrared Sauna Brands and Manufacturers two or three times in a calendar year.
-Many times discount retail stores, hardware stores and internet pool “wholesalers” are simply clearance outlets for overstock and last year’s models.
+Discount retail stores that are actually third party resellers may switch the actual Infrared Sauna Brands or Manufacturers two or three times in a calendar year.
+Many times discount retail stores, hardware stores and Internet Pool & Spa “wholesalers” are simply clearance outlets for overstock and last year’s models.
 Many unsuspecting customers purchase a generic sauna with the idea that all saunas are created equal.

-I recommend that you inquire exactly how customer service and warranty claims are handled for these ‘knockoff’ brands and see if you can even find a phone number for a representative in the United States.
+When you are sauna shopping, I recommend that you explore exactly how customer service and warranty claims are handled for these ‘knockoff’ brands and see if you can even find a phone number for a customer service representative in the United States.

-Warranties and Customer Service: There are lots of pretty pictures of far infrared saunas on the Internet today.
+There are lots of pretty pictures of far infrared saunas on the Internet today.
 How can I tell if they are a good product or a bad product?
-Many far infrared sauna companies offer so called ‘Lifetime Warranties’ these days, so it is of prime importance to know more about the Company’s History, Customer Service Policies, Return of Defective Parts, Replacement Parts policy, Shipping Costs of defective and replacement parts.
+Many far infrared sauna vendors offer so called ‘Lifetime Warranties’ these days, so it is of prime importance to know more about the Company’s History, Customer Service Policies, Return of Defective Parts, Replacement Parts policy, Shipping Costs of defective and replacement parts.

 Ask the far infrared sauna company representative exactly how their Company would handle a typical Warranty claim to ensure that they have a responsive, efficient system in place to resolve your concerns in a timely manner.
 Make sure that the Terms of the Condition of Sale/Warranty are readily available for your perusal.